Verizon to buy pre-paid mobile service Tracfone in $6.25 billion deal

 (Reuters) - Verizon Communications Inc VZ.N said on Monday it will buy pre-paid mobile phones provider Tracfone, a unit of Mexican telecoms giant America Movil AMXL.MX, in a $6.25 billion cash and stock deal.

-The U.S. wireless industry is concentrated in the hands of three mobile carriers due to several mergers in recent years: T-Mobile TMUS.O, which in April completed its $23 billion merger with Sprint Corp to solidify its position in the United States; AT&T Inc T.N, and Verizon.
+The U.S. wireless industry is concentrated in the hands of three mobile carriers due to several merger deals in recent years: T-Mobile TMUS.O, which in April completed its $23 billion merger with Sprint Corp to solidify its position in the United States; AT&T Inc T.N; and Verizon.

 America Movil, which was created from a state monopoly, is Mexico’s largest telecoms operator by far and is controlled by the family of Mexican billionaire Carlos Slim, the Latin American nation’s richest man.